-Now in its 10th year, Golfers vs. Brain Cancer has raised over $820,000 to support brain cancer research, for that very purpose – to find a cure.
+Now in its 11th year, Golfers vs. Brain Cancer has raised just shy of $1,000,000 to support brain cancer research, for that very purpose – to find a cure.
 To date, these funds have helped support ongoing research and resources to treat brain cancer patients at Moffitt Cancer Center & Johns Hopkins All Children’s in Tampa.

-According to national statistics, over 22,000 malignant tumors of the brain or spinal cord will be diagnosed in 2016, striking men, women and children without discrimination.
+According to national statistics, over 22,000 malignant tumors of the brain or spinal cord were diagnosed in 2016, striking men, women and children without discrimination.
 Though more targeted treatment programs are being developed and tested, there is much to be done to improve the survival rate and quality of life for brain cancer patients.

 Golfers vs. Brain Cancer is a 501(c)3 non-profit corporation which will continue to seek out research initiatives and programs to meet the goal of finding a cure for brain cancer.
 Over 90% of the funds raised through the Golfers vs. Brain Cancer tournament are donated to the cause.

 Consider a sponsor-level donation or contribution to the live or silent auction, bring a foursome and come out for a great day of golf and a great cause.

 Help us Fight Brain Cancer.